 In fact, you may have noticed that a lot of Law of Attraction experts design their exercises on the basis of the Socratic method.
 They may use the technique of in-depth questioning to push you to recognize (and in some cases replace) your underlying beliefs or assumptions.

 Appearing in both Buddhism and Hindu traditions, the philosophical concept of karma is somewhat related to the Golden Rule of Confucianism.

-The basic idea here is that if you do good things, then you will find good thing happening to you.
+The basic idea here is that if you do good things, then you will find good things happening to you.
 If you do negative things, you will find worse things happening to you.
 Once again, this is really just the Law of Attraction phrased differently!

 The prominent political philosopher Jean-Jacques Rousseau did a lot of work on the nature of just ruling and on how governments should be formed.
 In his work “The Social Contract” he repeatedly stresses that those in power should be following the genuine will of the people (and that any government not doing this should be overthrown).

 Another concept from Eastern philosophy is that of Samsara.
 It's the idea that we have multiple lives, and that the nature and quality of each life is partly determined by what we did in the previous one.
 Samsara is an extension of the idea of karma.

 “Act as a virtuous person would act in your situation.”

 Aristotle came after Plato.
 He further developed the foundational views of morality upon which a lot of modern philosophical thinking in place.

 Aristotle's virtue ethics proposes many important ideas about morality.
 Among them is the thought that truly good people want to do the morally right thing.
 This is opposed to merely doing it to fit into society or to try and develop their ethical code.